aanaan0824/aanaan0824.github.io/index.md

-This site is where I store my work in progress, my thoughts on reality, and my endless fantasies.
+This site stores my work in progress, thoughts on reality, and endless fantasies.